Foxandxss/angular-toastr/README.md

 * **closeHtml**: Html element to be used as a close button.
 * **containerId**: The name of the container where you want to append your toasts (the container will be created for you).
 * **extendedTimeOut**: The timeout after you hover a toast.
+* **extraData**: If you override the template, you can pass global extra data to your toasts.
 * **iconClasses**: The default type classes for the different toasts.
 * **maxOpened**: Maximum number of toasts displayed at once.
 * **messageClass**: The class for the toast's message.